g33kex/CoCPyT/README.md

-## CCpipeline Template
+# CoCPyT Template

 This is a Python project template to easily run experiments on [Compute Canada](https://alliancecan.ca/en) clusters.
-See [Usage](#usage).

 Experiment parameters can be set with strongly-typed structured configuration using [hydra](https://hydra.cc/) and overwritten from the command-line.
-See [configuration](#configuration).

 Jobs on the SLURM cluster are started from Python with [submitit](https://github.com/facebookincubator/submitit) which allows automated hyper parameter tuning with [nevergrad](https://facebookresearch.github.io/nevergrad/).